musana-engineering/musana.engineering.github.io/_posts/2024-09-21-event-driven-data-ingrestion-snowflake.markdown

 tags: [platformengineering, kubernetes, snowflake, datapipelines]
 ---

+Loading and processing data are crucial for any effective data analytics platform.
+Snowflake provides various methods for data ingestion, including bulk loading and continuous processing.
+In this article, I’ll dive into the practical implementation of the event-driven method.

-Loading and processing data is essential for any effective data analytics system.
-Event-driven data ingestion is a method for loading data into a target system in response to specific events or triggers.
-It's a more efficient way to process data than traditional batch processing because it responds to events in real time.
+Event-driven data ingestion loads data into a target system in response to specific events or triggers.
+This approach is generally more efficient than traditional batch processing since it allows for real-time responses to events.

-Snowflake offers multiple methods for data ingestion, including bulk loading and continuous processing.
-In this article, I’ll guide you through the event-driven approach, which automates data ingestion from a storage location in Microsoft Azure each time a new data file is uploaded.
-This approach enhances efficiency and allows us to have access to the latest data in near-realtime.
+I’ll walk you through setting up automated data ingestion whenever a new file is uploaded to a Microsoft Azure Blob storage account, which will serve as our external stage for Snowflake.
+This method boosts efficiency and gives us access to the latest data in near real-time.

 ## Table of Contents
 - [Prerequisites ](#prerequisites)